jesusjimsa/jesusjimsa/README.md

 ## 🌱 Outside of Coding

 - 🥁 I play bass guitar, violin, and drums — especially Beatles songs!
-- 🥋 I enjoy karate, hiking, running, and gardening.
+- 🥋 I enjoy karate, hiking, running, reading and gardening.
 - 🌍 I love building things that people can use and enjoy.

 ---